-This last point has led to many people confusing the traits that lead to how people interact through eye contact with each other, as both a lack of eye contact and too much of it does somewhat come from a similar place of not understanding how many unspoken social cues work.
+This last point has led to many confusing the traits that lead to how people interact through eye contact, as both a lack of eye contact and too much of it somewhat come from a similar place of not understanding how many unspoken social cues work.

 However, it is important to note that these two forms of atypical behavior come from two very different places.

-A lack of eye contact more often than not means that the person in question lacks the same understanding of social cues, either due to a lack of confidence, or simply struggling to pick up unspoken rules that aren’t verbalized.
+More often than not, a lack of eye contact means that the person in question lacks the same understanding of social cues, either due to a lack of confidence or simply struggling to pick up unspoken rules that aren’t verbalized.

 A Piercing Stare

 This can be quite an unnerving experience if you are not prepared for it.
-How your eyes react, as we have already discussed, can often be a sign of any personality trait.
+As we have already discussed, how your eyes react can often be a sign of any personality trait.

-How your pupils dilate, how your eyes focus, and how they react to stimuli around them, can all reflect how a person is feeling.
+How your pupils dilate, how your eyes focus, and how they react to stimuli around them can all reflect how a person feels.

 With the stare of a sociopath or psychopath, you may find that many of the traits that make up normal eye movement aren’t there.

 A sociopathic stare is unnervingly unresponsive to most of the normal reactions that you can see in normal eye contact.
-There is a generally flat response, their pupils rarely dilate, if ever, when reacting to what they are seeing.
+There is a generally flat response.
+Their pupils rarely dilate, if ever, when reacting to what they see.

 And there is very rarely ever any sign of nervousness that you may find in other forms of prolonged eye contact

-They’re certainly not likely to stop looking if you try to show that you are nervous.
+They’re certainly not likely to stop looking if you try to show nervousness.
 If anything, depending on the type of person they are, they may continue to stare at you blankly, with a flat expression that gives absolutely nothing away.